 Cash available for distribution is not a measure of net income or net cash flow provided by or used in operating activities as determined by GAAP.
 Cash available for distribution is a supplemental non-GAAP financial measure used by our management and by external users of our financial statements, such as investors, lenders and others (including industry analysts and rating agencies who will be using such measure), to assess our ability to internally fund our exploration and development activities, pay distributions, and to service or incur additional debt.
 We define cash available for distribution as Adjusted EBITDAX less net cash interest expense, exploration expense, non-recurring (gain) / loss and development costs.
 Development costs includes all of our capital expenditures made for oil and gas properties, other than acquisitions.
 Cash available for distribution will not reflect changes in working capital balances.
-Cash available for distribution is not a measurement of our financial performance or liquidity under GAAP and should not be considered as an alternative to, or more meaningful than, net income (loss) or net cash reviews most directly comparable to cash available for distribution are net income and net cash provided by operating activities.
-Cash available for distribution should not be considered as an alternative to, and net cash provided by operating activities.
+Cash available for distribution is not a measurement of our financial performance or liquidity under GAAP and should not be considered as an alternative to, or more meaningful than, net income (loss) or net cash provided by or used in operating activities as determined in accordance with GAAP or as indicators of our financial performance and liquidity.
+The GAAP measures most directly comparable to cash available for distribution are net income and net cash provided by operating activities.
+Cash available for distribution should not be considered as an alternative to, or more meaningful than, net income or net cash provided by operating activities.